 Homeschool Minder is similar to Homeschool Tracker but has a different price point.
 You can input lesson plans, track assignments, add events to your calendar, record courses, monitor reading lists, and generate as many reports as you need.

-Lesson Planning Apps
+Lesson Planning Apps for Homeschoolers

 Lesson planning apps are similar to online versions except that they’re configured to run on mobile devices such as tablets or phones.
 If this suits you best, you may be interested in one of the following apps: